garciadev/itb-2023-workshop-api/_workshop/section3/readMe.md

 The API_Token value will get populated when we authenticate.

-> Be sure to save the environment
+> Make sure you save the environment

 Go to the collection and select your new Local environment in the top right corner.